Wimmics/solid-start/sib-replica/README.md

-# Query distributed data using indexes
+# Query multiple Solid PODs using indexes

-This project is a demo of a web app able to query distributed instances very fast thanks to indexes.
+This project is a demo of a web app able to find users spread across multiple Solid PODs very fast thanks to indexes queried with Comunica.

-It is designed to filter users by a criteria (skill).
-Every user is indexed by skill in dedicated documents: the `index1.ttl` lists every users who has the skill 1, the `index600.ttl` lists every users who has the skill 600 and so on.
-The querying app uses these indexes to respond to the query.
+The app can currently find and display users given two criteria: their skills and their location (city).
+Each skill and city is indexed in dedicated documents hosted on the general POD (the "org" POD used by the application).

+The dataset is generated from the `users.csv` file at the root of the project.

 ## Get started